-The report shows differences and inequalities between women and men and acts as a timely databank containing useful information on Rwanda's development.
-NISR looks forward to continuing its good collaboration with the European Union (EU), UN Women and all other interested partners.
+In general, the report shows differences and inequality between women and men in the above areas of life and provides a viable benchmark on the gender status in different development sectors.
+We are convinced that this will be a timely databank containing useful information on Rwanda's development.
+The National Institute of Statistics of Rwanda looks forward to continuing its good collaboration with the European Union (EU), UN Women and all other interested partners to provide sex-disaggregated data.

+MURANGWA Yusuf

+Director General

-MURANGWA Yusuf Director General National Institute of Statistics of Rwanda
+National Institute of Statistics of Rwanda